Cost of Moving to Dubai

 For further information, you can visit the UAE’s Federal Authority for Identity and Citizenship.

 ✔️ Important Documents

-When moving to Dubai, there is some key documentation that you should ensure you prepare before you go, and also bring with.
+When moving to Dubai, there is some key documentation that you should ensure you prepare before you go since they’ll be very important for establishing yourself in Dubai.
 Furthermore, ensure that you keep these documents safe and consider making duplicates: